chandanGP/Variational_Auto_Encoders/README.md

 # Variational Auto Encoders
-In this repo I implemented Variational Auto encoder and one of it's varient Beta VAE
+In this repo I implemented Variational Auto encoder and one of it's varient β-VAE

 Refrence papers :